Fair Game (Homeland): Reviews

+Joshua Alston of The A.V.
+Club, giving the episode a B−, was less positive, calling it an "underwhelming first impression" and writing, "'Fair Game' is boring.
+It’s not only boring by Homeland standards, thriller standards, or premium cable drama standards.
+It’s just plain boring, full stop."

 Rupert Friend was named "Performer of the Week" by TVLine for his performance; they wrote "it’s a credit to Friend’s raw, riveting performance that he’s making Quinn’s descent so authentic—and tragic".

 Ratings

 The original broadcast drew 1.1 million viewers.
 In addition, 1.25 million people watched the premiere in advance via Showtime's on-demand services.